JohnQMetro/NStars/README.md

 The second is W. Ehrhardt's DAMath, math functions that are convenient and more accurate than what is included with Free Pascal.
 You can find it here: http://www.wolfgang-ehrhardt.de/misc_en.html#damath

 In addition to the program sources, I've also included mainlist.nsl2, which is my current Nearby Star List, in the format used by the NStars program.

+Also, you might have to edit themes.pas in LCL to avoid ugly black rims on some tabs (see https://bugs.freepascal.org/view.php?id=25468).